letapicode/i-ask-therefore-i-create/services/analytics/README.md

 - `GET /alerts` – events exceeding the alert threshold
 - `POST /chat` – store a chat message
 - `GET /chat` – list recent chat history
+- `POST /a11yScore` – record an accessibility score for a project
+- `GET /a11yScore` – list recorded scores, optional `project` query
 - `GET /businessTips` – return monetization recommendations and marketing copy

 Set `ALERT_THRESHOLD` to trigger alerts when a metric value exceeds the given number.